 All business locations within the same country must have the same name for all locations.
 For example, all Home Depot locations should use the name "The Home Depot" rather than "Home Depot" or "The Home Depot at Springfield".

-- If you have multiple types of business--sub-brands, multiple departments, or various types of operations such as retail and wholesale--these distinct entities may also have a distinct name so long as it is consistently applied to all locations of that business.
+- If you have multiple types of businesses, sub-brands, multiple departments, or various types of operations such as retail and wholesale, they may also have a distinct name so long as it is consistently applied to all locations of that business.

 - Acceptable name variations: "Walmart Supercenter" and "Walmart Express"; "Nordstrom" and "Nordstrom Rack"; "Gap" and "babyGap"

-- If some of your locations consistently use a different name in the real world - on their storefront, website, stationery etc. - these locations can use this different name.
+- If some of your locations consistently use a different name on their storefront, website, or stationery, these locations can use this different name.